 Pros and Cons of Invoice Factoring

-- The processing time for factoring is quick.
-Business owners can often get funding in a week or less.
+Business owners can often receive invoice factoring funds in a week or less.

-- Business owners with bad credit can receive funding as the factor analyzes the risk of the business owners’ customers.
+Business owners with a poor financial history can receive funding, as the factor analyzes the risk of the business owners’ customers.

-- It’s one of the more expensive options for funding.
+It’s one of the more expensive business funding options available to business owners.

 A franchise is a business form that helps people who want to go into business, but don’t want to start from scratch.
 A franchise helps by allowing these people to piggyback on the success of a well-known brand.
 A company whose operating model is primarily a franchise (franchisor), lends support to those accepted into the franchise (franchisee).

-The franchisee will often be required to raise capital to cover the cost of the franchise fee.
+The franchisee is often required to raise capital to cover the cost of the franchise fee.
 However, the franchisor may have financing options available to help the franchisee with this requirement.
 Even with this help, however, a potential franchisee may need to put up some capital in the process.

 Pros and Cons of Franchise Startup Loans

-- Franchises are often based on proven formulas, which put the odds of success higher than starting a business from scratch.
+Franchises are usually based on proven formulas, which put the odds of success higher than starting a business from scratch.

-- Initial funding can be out of reach for many, especially the more established brands.
+- Initial funding can be out of reach for many borrowers

 - Capital-intensive operations will require interim funding for the replacement of critical components of the business.